signalapp/Signal-Desktop/ACKNOWLEDGMENTS.md

 ## jquery

-    Copyright JS Foundation and other contributors, https://js.foundation/
+    Copyright OpenJS Foundation and other contributors, https://openjsf.org/

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the